MicrosoftDocs/azure-docs/articles/batch/batch-app-pkg.md

 With application packages, your pool's start task doesn't have to specify a long list of individual resource files to install on the nodes.
 You don't have to manually manage multiple versions of these files in Azure Storage, or on your nodes.
 And, you don't need to worry about generating [SAS URLs](../storage/storage-dotnet-shared-access-signature-part-1.md) to provide secure access to the files in Azure Storage.

-Because Batch handles the details of working with Azure Storage in the background to securely store and deploy your application packages to compute nodes, both your code and your management overhead can be simplified.
+Batch handles the details of working with Azure Storage in the background to securely store and deploy your application packages to compute nodes, so both your code and your management overhead can be simplified.

 > [AZURE.NOTE] The application package feature discussed in this article, introduced in Batch REST API version 2015-12-01.2.2 and the corresponding Batch .NET version 3.1.0 library, supersedes the "Batch Apps" feature available in previous versions of the service.
 We recommend that you always use the latest API version when working with Batch.